 6. Secure the visible place for your pregnant cat in a car

 It would be great for you and your pregnant cat that she can look through the window without difficulties or barriers.
 It can be a bit tricky to ensure the spot like that one, but it can be really helpful.

 Although our pregnant cats like to sleep over 16 hours daily, they want to look at the grass, trees, and bushes near the road rather than just a regular car seat!
 Count in that your cat is now pregnant and that she is more sensitive than usual.

 You probably already know that cats have a sophisticated vision, so they will highly appreciate the chance to see what’s near the road.

-Of course, stay assured your car windows are closed all the way up, because if they are opened, our cats will have a desire to jump out the car!
+Of course, stay assured your car windows are closed all the way up because if they are opened, our cats will have a desire to jump out of the car!
 You can open your windows only if you are sure that the cat’s carrier is closed and safe.